 Agencies and consultants are in the business of helping businesses do marketing.
 And they are often quite good at it.
 The best brands in the world use 3rd party agencies.

 However, there are a lot of inherent transaction costs in time and money whenever a 3rd party in charge of marketing.
 Don’t pay a 3rd party to be 100% in charge of building the business.
-Especially in 2017, everything has the potential to impact organic traffic.
-Treating SEO like an advertising expense that’s bought and done won’t be successful but it will be expensive.
+Especially now, everything has the potential to impact organic traffic.
+Treating SEO as an advertising expense that’s bought and done won’t be successful but it will be expensive.

 4. Don’t Try To Go Cheap for Cheap’s Sake

-Like many professional services, there is an incredible range of skills, productivity and ideas among SEO agencies and consultants.
-There are some consultants can (and do) charge $1000s of dollars per hour because they really are 10x to 20x more skilled than even the top 10% of SEOs.
+Like many professional services, there is an incredible range of skills, productivity, and ideas among SEO agencies and consultants.
+There are some consultants that can (and do) charge $1000s of dollars per hour because they really are 10x to 20x more skilled than even the top 10% of SEOs.